-A pilot car is an automobile used to help guide and support convoys of large vehicles or trucks carrying oversized loads.
+Pilot cars guide and support large trucks carrying oversized loads.

-Pilot cars can be sedans, SUVs, vans, or pickup trucks and require additional equipment such as lights, flags, and a CB radio to communicate with the oversized vehicle.
+Pilot cars can be sedans, SUVs, vans, or pickup trucks and require additional equipment such as lights, flags, and CB radios to communicate with the oversized vehicle.

 Pilot cars are also commonly referred to as “escort vehicles,” “pilot vehicles,” or “guide cars.”

 Pilot cars are required in all fifty states for loads over a certain size or weight because oversized loads pose an increased risk to public safety.
 While there are federal regulations on the size of commercial vehicles, each state sets their own requirements on when a pilot vehicle is required.

 Depending on the state and size of the load, more than one escort vehicle may be required.
 A police or highway patrol escort may also be required depending on the load and route.

 Pilot cars help the truck hauling the oversized load navigate routes, traffic, and other road obstacles.
 Pilot vehicles are required because oversized vehicles:

 Responsibilities of the pilot car operator can include: